 Jeans and Pants

-- Pants must be worn properly fitted around the waist. - Undergarments must be covered at all times. - Rips or tears above the mid-thigh that expose skin or undergarments are not permitted. - No pajamas.
+- Pants must be worn properly fitted around the waist. - Undergarments must be covered at all times. - Rips or tears above the mid-thigh that expose skin or undergarments are not permitted. - No pajamas or pajama pants.

 Tops